chandraaditya/bambu-bar/README.md

 ## Usage

 1. Launch the application.
-2. (If necessary - add details here if configuration is needed, e.g., entering IP address or access code via a menu item or prompt).
+2. On the first launch, you will be prompted to enter your printer's IP address and access code.
-3. The menu bar icon will show the current status of your printer.
+3. Once configured, the menu bar icon will show the current status of your printer.

-## Development

-(Optional: Add details about setting up the development environment, building, etc. if desired)

 ## License